-Pedestrian access within the ASMA is not restricted, but is to be conducted in accordance with the Environmental Code of Conduct at Appendix 1.
+Pedestrian access within the ASMA is not restricted (other than the requirement for a permit to enter ASPA 174 Stornes), but is to be conducted in accordance with the Environmental Code of Conduct at Appendix 1.
 Established routes should be used to minimise physical disturbance of the land surface and to prevent further track formation.
 Where surface modification is not apparent, the most direct route between points should be taken, with consideration given to avoiding repetitive use of the same route and avoiding vegetation and other sensitive features such as the margins of lakes and wet seepage areas.